17 Top-Rated Tourist Attractions in Poland

 Exhibits here include many rooms and events brought to life through films, artifacts, recreations, and interactive displays, including replicas of the sewer tunnels used to move around the city in secret, an insurgent hospital, and a print shop where you can see posters and underground newspapers.

-Wawel is an architecturally eclectic castle – the construction has medieval elements mixed with Baroque and Renaissance details.
-One of the first places to be declared a UNESCO World Heritage Site in Poland, the castle has always been an important part of the history of the country.
+Wawel is an architecturally eclectic castle — the construction has medieval elements mixed with Baroque and Renaissance details.
+It's part of the Historic Center of Krakow, one of the first places in the world to be declared a UNESCO World Heritage Site, and has always been an important part of the history of the country.

 King Sigismund I the Old, who lived in the castle in the 16th century, was an avid collector of art — so it makes sense that the castle is now an important art museum, focused mainly on paintings and curatorial work.

-The Hall, which dates back to the Renaissance, has always been the heart of international trade in Poland.
-During the 15th century, it was the main place for foreign merchants to gather to sell exotic spices from the East.
+The Krakow Cloth Hall, which dates back to the Renaissance, was once the heart of international trade in Poland.
+During the 15th century, the Gothic hall with dozens of stunning archways was the main place for foreign merchants to gather to sell exotic spices from the East.

 Traders from all over Europe also came here to buy salt from the Wieliczka Salt Mine.
 Textiles, leather, and silk were also traded here — imported from other countries for sale and produced locally.

 The Hall was renovated in the 19th century and used for years as an events center, where formal balls to honor visiting emperors and kings were held.
-The main floor is now again a center of commerce, with small stalls and galleries selling souvenirs, collectibles, and small pieces of art.
+The main floor is now again a center of commerce for tourists, with small stalls and galleries selling souvenirs, collectibles, and small pieces of art.

 The Sukiennice Museum has taken over the second floor – home to a large collection of 19th-century Polish art.